Red Hat Insights Remediations Guide

 Note

-When the Satellite receives the remediation playbook run request from Cloud Connector, that request has a list of hosts where it should execute.
+When Satellite receives the request to run the remediation plan’s playbook from Cloud Connector, the request includes a list of hosts on which to execute the playbook.

-Complete the following step to ensure the playbook run does not get invoked from the cloud on a single host.
+Complete the following steps to ensure the playbook run does not get invoked from the cloud on a single host.

 Procedure